-Coronavirus has forced Mississippi schools to close until at least April 17, which leaves thousands of students without meals they depend on.
+Coronavirus has forced Mississippi schools for the remainder of the school year, which leaves thousands of students without meals they depend on.

 While school buildings may be closed, districts across the state are continuing to offer meals on a “grab-and-go” basis, meaning any child under 18 can get a free meal.
 In some cases, districts are delivering meals along bus routes and at some sites, adults can purchase a lunch for a couple of dollars too.

-Mississippi Today compiled a list of sites offering free meals for students:
+Mississippi Today compiled a list of sites offering free meals for students which will be updated regularly: